mryogi11/mybabybridge_benefit_platform/docs/PRD.md

     - **UI Guidelines:** Use Modern Material UI components for forms and buttons

 ### 2. **Patient Dashboard**
-  - **Description:** A personalized dashboard for patients to view their treatment milestones.
+  - **Description:** A personalized dashboard for patients to view their selected package and related progress.
   - **Requirements:**
-    - Display packages purchased
+    - Display packages purchased/selected
-    - Show ongoing treatments
-    - Indicate completed treatments
+    - Show progress related to the selected package (e.g., appointment usage, next steps)
-    - Provide real-time updates on treatment progress
+    - Provide real-time updates relevant to package status and next actions.
-    - Treatment Milestones Tracking:
-      - Patient Details
-      - Initial Consultation
-      - Treatment Phase
-      - Prenatal Care
-    - **UI Guidelines:** Utilize Material UI's grid system for layout and cards for displaying treatment milestones
+    - **UI Guidelines:** Utilize Material UI's grid system for layout and cards for displaying package information and progress.

 ### 3. **Package Selection**
   - **Description:** Patients can browse and purchase different fertility treatment packages created by admins.